allenmr/communicatehealth.github.io/_posts/2017-06-15-passing-content-to-dev.md

 <img class="f-right" src="{{ "/img/content-to-a-dev.png" | prepend: site.baseurl }}" alt="colored blocks denoting headers, paragraphs, lists - no actual text">
 ### Stuff we ignore
 * Page headers and footers
-* Most comments (use the developer's name to call out a particular comment - highlight it as well, if you really want to be sure)
+* Most comments (use the developer's name to call out a particular comment &mdash; <mark>highlight it</mark>, if you really want to be sure)

 ### Stuff we don't see
-* Small changes - a letter, punctuation, sometimes whole words.
+* Small changes &mdash; a letter, punctuation, sometimes whole words.

 **If it doesn't change the length of the line, odds are good we are going to miss it**